harnesscloud/ansible-deployment-harness/README.md

     ansible --help

+Updating ``jinja2'' might be necessary, if the followin error message appears:

+    pkg_resources.DistributionNotFound: jinja2

+To update, run on the g5k front-end:

+    easy_install --user --upgrade jinja2

 ### Step 3: configure ssh

 The secure shell has a number of features that are important for security in